iiasa/Condor_run_R/configuring.md

 ### CONDOR_DIR
 Default value: `"Condor"`

 Parent directory to hold the log directory of the run.
 The log directory is named via [`LABEL`](#label).
 Condor and job log files and other run artifacts are stored in the log directory.
 Excluded from the bundle.
 Can also be an absolute path.
-Created when it does not exist, as so too is the log directory.
+Created when it does not exist, and so too is the log directory.

 ### LABEL
 Default value: `"{Sys.Date()}"`

 Synonyms: NAME, EXPERIMENT, PROJECT

 Label/name of your project/experiment that is conducted by performing the run.
 This label will be used to rename output files such that they do not overwrite output files from other runs.
 It is also used to name the [log directory of the run](#condor_dir).
-The LABEL should therefore be short and contain only characters that are valid in file names.
+This directory is created when it does not exist.
+The LABEL should therefore be short and contain only characters that are valid in file/directory names.
 You can use `{}` expansions as part of the label.

 Note that in addition a unique sequence number (the Condor "cluster" number) will be used to (re)name the output files, log files, and other run artifacts so that name collisions are avoided when using the same label for multiple runs.
 It is therefore handy to have an easy means to obtain the cluster number when in need of performing automated processing of output files after run completion.
 The [`CLUSTER_NUMBER_LOG`](#cluster_number_log) option serves this purpose.